mavolin/hashets/README.md

 > * 🕑 You know your assets at compile time
 > * 🤷 You don't need cache busting during development

-The `go generate` solution has one big flaw:
+The `go generate` solution has one big drawback:
 If you generate static assets in the same `go generate` run and `hashets` is executed before the files are generated, the hashes will be wrong.
-If those generated files aren't even deterministic, even a second run of `go generate` won't fix our problem.

 Luckily, there is another handy solution: